wonma/My-Learning-Tracker/log.md

 ```

 ### Solved Challenge 01
+When: 5 Nov 2018
 What: To deleted filtered items(elements that have the same value).
-How: Used **forEach** instead of .filter
+How: Used _forEach_ instead of _.filter_
 ```JavaScript
 const deleteIncomplete = function (array) {
     array.forEach(function (todo, index) {